 The rest of the paper is organized as follows.
-Section 2 formulates and describes three schemes for high availability: replication, erasure coding and the combination of them.
-Section 3 evaluates these three schemes by two sets of experiments.
-Finally, we conclude the paper and point out future work in Section 4.
+Section 2 introduces background of replication and erasure coding.
+Section 3 presents related work.
+Section 4 describes and formulates three schemes for high availability: replication, erasure coding and the combination of them.
+Section 5 evaluates these three schemes by two sets of experiments.
+Finally, we conclude the paper and point out future work in Sect.
+6.